guibescos/vesting-verifier/README.md

 ✅ Please send 600000000 PYTH Tokens to 61YcP8msC5F3ZTLy99VWM2oom6y47UzNmSQQdXMmdCG1
 ```

-You can then transfer the tokens to the address printed.
+You can then transfer the tokens to the address printed in bright green.